Lexie14/image-loader-improved/README.md

 ### Code Dependencies
 The project was built with the [google-maps-react] using data via the [Exif.js] and [Google Maps API].
 Icons are taken from the [FontAwesome] via react-icons library.

+### Warning
+The App has been tested on MAC OS only.

 ![Screenshot](image-loader.jpg)